MicrosoftDocs/cpp-docs/docs/mfc/reference/cfiledialog-class.md

 ```

 ### Return Value
- **IDOK** or **IDCANCEL**.
-If **IDCANCEL** is returned, call the Windows [CommDlgExtendedError](http://msdn.microsoft.com/library/windows/desktop/ms646916) function to determine whether an error occurred.
+ IDOK or IDCANCEL.
+If IDCANCEL is returned, call the Windows [CommDlgExtendedError](http://msdn.microsoft.com/library/windows/desktop/ms646916) function to determine whether an error occurred.

- **IDOK** and **IDCANCEL** are constants that indicate whether the user selected the OK or Cancel button.
+ IDOK and IDCANCEL are constants that indicate whether the user selected the OK or Cancel button.

 ### Remarks
- If you want to initialize the various file dialog-box options by setting members of the **m_ofn** structure, you should do this before calling `DoModal`, but after the dialog object is constructed.
+ If you want to initialize the various file dialog-box options by setting members of the `m_ofn` structure, you should do this before calling `DoModal`, but after the dialog object is constructed.

- For example, if you want to allow the user to select multiple files, set the `OFN_ALLOWMULTISELECT` flag before calling `DoModal`, as shown in the code example in this topic.
+ For example, if you want to allow the user to select multiple files, set the OFN_ALLOWMULTISELECT flag before calling `DoModal`, as shown in the code example in this topic.

  When the user clicks the dialog box's OK or Cancel buttons, or selects the Close option from the dialog box's control menu, control is returned to your application.
 You can then call other member functions to retrieve the settings or information the user inputs into the dialog box.